ModernElectron/git-workshop/README.md

 # git-workshop
-Repository for practicing using git and github
+Repository for practice in using git and github